ashutoshmjain/gita/src/mathuraChap11.md

 And the third prong is that the knowledge of manifestation and its purpose is in the relationships of all manifested entities - we call it `Bramh` - each relationship is an expression of the "Orientation" - up or down, love or hate, impudence or respect.
 Trillions of such relationships form the complex network to express the "1" knowledge.
 Thus "1" is as much in a tiny quark as it is in the entire universe.

+What about number "5".
+It is also a prime - asked the Fairy.
+She was getting impatient on the discussion on number "3" and somehow wanted to progress the conversation to the real story.
+She had a feeling that they were tied here for the full day and she would again miss the chance to walk around the lake.

+Well number "5" is another interesting prime.
+It is still not ripe for the Identity but it has it's own significance - said the Mentor - if you see the range "1" to "10", there are exactly five primes in this range (1, 2, 3, 5, 7).
+Exactly fifty percent.
+There is no other range that may have fifty percent of its members as prime.
+So "5" are the basic dualities of perception - five elements and five senses to observe them.These are fundamental bonds of perception - solids to touch , water to taste, fire to vision , air to smell, and space to the sense of hearing.

+But then how are this number theory related to the story of `Ganga` and `Shantanu` - asked the friend..

+It was `Ganga` who first understood that a specific orientation could be imparted to an endeavour - even a marriage and the offspring from the wed-lock.
+It all depends on how the bond is created.
+In `Vaidik` science the bond is called `Bandhana`. `Ganga's` character shows how to create the bonds and how to exit from them - said the Mentor - we will see that in the story - he paused a bit - let me also give you a lay of land (geography) so that you two could visualize the landscape as you bake it into a virtual narrative.

+The door bell rang and they had Pizza on delivery.
+All three of them were hungry for the mentor too had skipped his morning meal in anticipation of having lunch together with the Fairy and her Friend - Lets grab a bite while we talk about the narrative - he said.

+# `Bandhana`

 The other side of the river `Yamuna` belonged to the empire. `Shantanu` — A king known for his justice, wealth and valor in the lineage of even bigger names.
 His empire was primarily spread between rivers `Yamuna` , `Sarswati` and `Ganges`.
 On the north it reached the peaks of `Himalayas` that protected it's border like a wall of snow, and also a perennial source of fresh water to all the rivers and hundreds of tributaries that joined them to form a complex mesh of `Ganges-Yamuna` river system.